 - Diffuse or localized erythema, often beginning periorally

 - Flaccid, easily ruptured blisters that break to reveal moist, red skin beneath (i.e., with a “scalded” appearance) → widespread sloughing of epidermal skin

 The presumptive diagnosis of SSSS is made based on clinical findings.
 Cultures (e.g., blood or nasopharynx) are usually taken for confirming the diagnosis, and a biopsy may be performed to exclude suspected differential diagnoses, but is usually not required.

-- History: localized staphylococcal infection; (e.g., pharyngitis, bullous impetigo)
+- History: localized staphylococcal infection (e.g., pharyngitis, bullous impetigo)

-- Laboratory tests: for confirming the diagnosis
+- Laboratory tests: to confirm the diagnosis

 |Differential diagnoses of severe exfoliative skin conditions|